Skip to content

 Monitor the deployment status.

 With Minecraft Education, your students will brag about getting to play video games at school.
-And one of two things will happen: Students will either learn to love learning or learn to loath Minecraft.
+And one of two things will happen: Students will either learn to love learning or learn to loathe Minecraft.
 Either result sounds like an absolute win in my book.
 As for me, I never financially recovered from my kids filling my humble Minecraft home with TNT.
 I can still recall the twinkle in their eyes as they watched it blast into a million pieces.

 Brock Bingham candid headshot